gnosischain/documentation/docs/developers/building/first-contract.md

 :::note
 You will also need a [small amount of Gnosis](/tools/faucets) to deploy a contract, and for any contract functions.
 There is no current Gnosis testnet, so your contracts will be live!
 For testing purposes, it is recommended to first deploy to testnet.
-After functionality is tested and confirmed, deploy to the Gnosis Chain!
+After functionality is tested and confirmed, deploy to Gnosis!
 :::

 ## Tutorials